hamzaaitbrik/RedditDMBot/README.md

 This software is tested on 14th of January, 2024.
 It is working..<br/>

 # In progress
-1 - Add an option to use a proxy with the bot.
-Estimated to be up and running by the 15th of June 2023<br/>
+1 - Add an option to use a proxy with the bot.<br/>
-2 - Add an option to loop through multiple bots, if one banned switch to another.
-Estimated to be up and running by the month of July 2023<br/>
+2 - Docker implementation to manage multiple accounts.<br/>
 3 - Add a UI(User Interface).
 I haven't started working on this, I think the bot will remain a CLI-only tool for now.

 # How to use